yaz29/cloud-security-portfolio/sc-300-labs/11-App-Registration-&-Enterprise-Apps/README.md

 - "signInAudience": "AzureADMultipleOrgs"

-**Validation:** Changes saved.
+**Validation:**
+- The application manifest was updated to enable v2.0 access tokens and allow multi-tenant sign-in.
+- Changes were successfully saved in the Microsoft Entra ID application manifest.

 📸 Screenshot: manifest.png

 ## 7️⃣ View Enterprise Application & Test

+**Purpose:**
+Verify that the enterprise application (service principal) exists and that token issuance works correctly.

+### Actions
+- Navigate to **Microsoft Entra ID > Enterprise applications**
+- Locate and open the application
-Purpose: Verify service principal and token flow.
+- Confirm the service principal is present and enabled
-## Actions:

-- Enterprise applications → Find your app → Grant admin consent if needed
+- Open **https://jwt.ms** and sign in
-- Test: Open https://jwt.ms → Sign in → Observe decoded token claims Or use Microsoft Graph Explorer with your app
+- Review decoded token claims

-**Validation:** Valid access token with correct scopes.
+### Validation
+- Enterprise application is visible
+- Microsoft Graph Explorer was used to validate token issuance and Graph access.
+- A successful `/me` request returned HTTP 200, confirming delegated permissions and authentication flow in the tenant sample environment.

-📸 Screenshots: graph-explorer.png
+📸 **Screenshot:** `graph-explorer.png`

 ## ✅ Expected Results